datarockets/style-guide/README.md

     '/public',
     '/playwright-report',
     '__screenshots__/',
+    // Specify the needed dot folders via negated pattern to make IDE ESLint
+    // plugin to include it.
+    '!/.storybook',
     // Any other directories which makes sense to ignore to improve ESLint
     // performance.
 Note: ESLint ignores dot directories (e.g. .git) by default.
   ],